GrandDay/GrandDay/README.md

 - 👋 Hi, I’m @GrandDay
 - 👀 I’m interested in hobbiest maker tech and keyboards
-- 🌱 I’m currently learning QMK and arduino developement, as well as IaC
+- 🌱 I’m currently learning QMK and arduino developement, as well as IaC, and it's varied applications
-- 💞️ I’m looking to collaborate on my Dactyle manuform esque 8x8 keyboard
+- 💞️ I’m looking to collaborate on my Dactyle manuform esque 8x8 keyboard, as well as portions of my personal projects (to be published here once sanitized)
 - 📫 How to reach me - comment here. will be updated in the future

 <!---